frnmst/automated-tasks/docs/scripts.rst

 Configuration files
 ~~~~~~~~~~~~~~~~~~~

-.. warning:: The ``patch rules`` directive contains a list of shell commands that are executed
+.. warning:: The ``patch rules`` directive contains a list of
+             shell commands that are executed directly!
-             directly.
-It is your responsability to avoid putting malicious code there.
+             It is your responsability to avoid putting
+             malicious code there.

 Licenses
 ~~~~~~~~